bswck/bswck/README.md

 I'm a software developer and programming teacher.

 #### `education`
-I'm a technical trainer with a focus on Python, Git and whatever else is on our way.
+I'm a technical trainer with a focus on Python, Git and whatever else is in the way.

 Feel free to reach me out via e-mail ([bartoszpiotrslawecki@gmail.com](mailto://bartoszpiotrslawecki@gmail.com)) especially if:
 - you are a beginner willing to learn how to think like a programmer